Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

-\item \textbf{Tool Connection Configuration (6 issues)}: Issues stemming from incorrect or unstable configuration of the connection between the MCP server and external tools.
+\item \textbf{Tool Connection Configuration (6 issues)}: Issues stemming from incorrect or unstable configuration of the connection between the MCP server and the resources invoked by server-defined tools.
 These faults arise when the server cannot reliably initiate, maintain, or interpret the communication channel due to misconfigured connection parameters, incompatible environment settings, or timing- and load-related connection failures.
-In an example, concurrent Gmail batch requests overloaded the server’s SSL layer, producing repeated “\textit{[SSL] record layer failure}” errors and eventual “\texttt{TypeError: terminated}” connection termination.
-The maintainer confirmed the cause as \textit{“multiple concurrent batch attempts … overloading the SSL component”} and issued a fix \cite{ex_tool_connection}.
-This category consists of two subgroups: \begin{enumerate} \item \textit{Incorrect Tool Connection Setting (5 issues)}: Issues caused by misconfigured parameters or environment settings required to establish a valid connection between the server and a third-party tool.
+This category consists of two subgroups: \begin{enumerate} \item \textit{Incorrect Tool Connection Setting (5 issues)}: Issues caused by misconfigured parameters or environment settings required to establish a valid connection between a server-defined tool and the resource, service, or API it invokes.
 These include incorrect command paths, incompatible or outdated integration scripts, missing runtime dependencies, improper handling of connection strings, or conflicts arising from multiple active tool instances or ports.
 Such faults prevent the server from initializing or sustaining the expected communication channel. \item \textit{Tool Connection Synchronization (1 issue)}: Issues arising from incorrect timing or coordination of tool connections, including failures under concurrent load, delayed responses, or mismatches between expected and actual connection lifecycles.
-These faults occur when the server and tool fall out of synchronization during connection establishment or execution, leading to premature termination or unstable communication. \end{enumerate} \end{enumerate}
+These faults occur when a server-defined tool and the invoked resource fall out of synchronization during connection establishment or execution, leading to premature termination or unstable communication. \end{enumerate} \end{enumerate}